lcf/BasicCRM/README.md

 TODO: switch admin scenario
 TODO: twitter bootstrap for this too?

-TODO >>> Add a user to a company
+MVC >>> Add a user to a company
 ----------
 1. gets valid session by its identifier
 2. error if current user is not an admin
-3. error if email provided is already registered in the system TEST >>> 4. generates new random password of length 8 for the new user TEST >>> 5. creates new non admin user account based on the email and name provided, password generated TEST >>> 6. adds new user account to the current company TEST >>> 7. saves the new user in the data storage TEST >>> 8. sends an email for the new user with their login and password
+3. error if email provided is already registered in the system TEST >>> 4. generates new random password of length 8 for the new user TEST >>> 5. creates new non admin user account based on the email and name provided, password generated
+6. adds new user account to the current company
+7. saves the new user in the data storage
+8. sends an email for the new user with their login and password

 MVC >>> Change current user password
 ------------------------------------